tylerelias/HONN-Project-1/README.md

 specific object will be in its own class, as would a Read operation and so on.
 An example would be that Person has a ReadPerson, CreatePerson class and so on.

+Each layer is separated from one another for security, maintainability and expandability purposes.

 This keeps the code clean makes it easier to go into the code later to change or fix things.
 It also makes it easier to add features and functionality to the program later down the road.